From NKAA, Notable Kentucky African Americans Database (main entry)

-Wallace, Edgar A. [Bluegrass Chronicle (newspaper)](born: 1944 - died: 2020) The Bluegrass Chronicle was a weekly African American newspaper in Lexington, KY, published from April 1978 - May 1980.
-The paper was owned by Edgar Wallace, an Urban County Councilman and former president of the Lexington NAACP.
-The newspaper was started because Wallace felt the Lexington Leader and the Lexington Herald were not adequately covering Lexington's Black community.
+Wallace, Edgar A. [Bluegrass Chronicle newspaper](born: 1944 - died: 2020) The Bluegrass Chronicle was a weekly African American newspaper published in Lexington, KY from April 1978 - May 1980.
+The paper was founded and owned by Nicolas Martin, and Edgar Wallace who was an Urban County Councilman and former president of the Lexington NAACP.
+Martin and Wallace started the newspaper because they felt the Lexington Leader and the Lexington Herald were not adequately covering Lexington's Black community.
 Circulation was about 2,000.

 For more see "Fledgling paper will be aimed at minorities," Lexington Leader, 3/30/1978, section D-1, col. 5-6; ""Chronicle" publisher says paper 'enormously successful' in area," Lexington Herald, 04/19/1978, p.24; T. Tolliver, "Chronicle still out of print," Lexington Leader, 1/12/1981; and "Bishop Edgar A. Wallace," at the Explore Xenia website.

 Edgar Wallace left Lexington for Xenia, OH, where he was a community and religious leader.
 He was pastor of the First United Christian Church and a social work professor at Wilberforce University.
 He served on the Xenia City Council, 2016-2020, serving as Vice President of the Council.
 Source: S. Halasz, "Council member Edgar Wallace dies," Xenia Daily Gazette (online).

 *Information about the Bluegrass Chronicle ownership was updated via an email from Nicolas Martin, 03/06/2023.